 Designate a Waste Management Champion or Team

 Depending on the size of your company, you may wish to select a champion or cross-functional team to investigate your current situation, identify goals, and generate an implementation plan.
 A cross-functional team has been proven effective in enhancing communication and commitment in medium and large business settings.
 Use a project management approach to help ensure that the initiative stays on pace as well as on budget.

 Go After the Low-Hanging Fruit and Build Momentum

-After the waste audit, it should be easier for you or the waste management team to determine what waste items you can eliminate right away - the proverbial "low hanging fruit.".
-Talk to your employees and team members about how the items that are going into the trash can be efficiently recycled, reused or composted.
+After the waste audit, it should be easier to determine what waste items you can eliminate right away--the proverbial "low hanging fruit."
+Talk to your employees about how the items that are going into the trash can be efficiently recycled, reused or composted.
 Most importantly, you may identify some items that are going into garbage bins that can be diverted right away.
 Other quick wins can be made through simple steps to reduce energy consumption such as switching off lights, upgrading lighting systems, or keeping doors and windows closed to improve heating or refrigeration efficiency.

 Set Specific Waste Reduction Goals

 Some goals will be realized more quickly than others.
 For example, requesting suppliers to convert to a reusable packaging system to eliminate the generation of packaging waste may take months to coordinate, while changing inputs to include recycled or remanufactured content, for example, might take a longer timeframe to realize.
 Creating a monthly or yearly goal can be a great way to ensure you are on track to become a Zero Waste business.
 Such measures provide necessary feedback for taking corrective actions if needed.
 Short term goal achievement is also an excellent way to generate enthusiasm among employees and customers and signal to other stakeholders your resolve towards eliminating waste.